jpthiele/dealii-Wiki/Windows.md

    ```
    and restart

-3. Open the Windows Store and search for "Debian", and install "Get Debian
+3. Open the Microsoft Store and search for "Debian", and install "Get Debian
    GNU/Linux".
 When finished start the application.
 You will be prompted to
-   enter a user name and password.
+   enter a username and password.

 4. Switch to the "root" account by running
    ```console